SimonWindsor/Quiz-Tsar/README.md

 # Quiz-Tsar

 ## About the Project
 While completing my Full Stack Development Course.
 I decided to create an independent React-Redux project.
 The title is a play on the word "quizzer".
 With "Quiz-Tsar" now being the title, I chose a Russian royalty aesthetic.
-AI was used to create the picture of the Tsar and give me a colour pallete to implement into the coding of this project.
+I undertook this project with a "mobile-first" approach.
 I had the project on hold until I had finished all my coursework.
 After I returned to the project I completed the API implementation, and the logic for the game.
 [Open Trivia Database](https://opentdb.com/) is being used for the trivia questions- I didn't write a single trivia question into the game myself.

 ## Features and User Interface Details
 - Simple game configuration menu- enabling users to select number of questions, difficulty, category and question type ("multiple choice" or "true or false").